jstimpfle/language/README.md

 blunt expression macros must operate on the expression level, so they are restricted to valid blunt expressions -- unlike C macros which operate on the token level.

-One of the language's main goals besides language simplicity is simplicity of implementation.
-It should be easy to create new implementations and to add extensions to support projects created in blunt.

 Important influences for blunt's design: First, the venerable C programming language.
 Two more recent projects which have caught some attention: the Jai